nmandery/batyr/MANUAL.md

 * `numPulled`: Number of features pulled/read from the source.
 * `numCreated`: Number of newly created features in the database.
 * `numUpdated`: Number of existing features in the database which have been updated.
 Features will only be updated if they show differences.
+* `numIgnored`: Number of features ignored because of one or more of their attributes havig an type incompatible with the table in the database.
+This beviour has to be enabled in the configfile.
 * `numDeleted`: Number of features deleted by this job.

 ### Example